Blood-Mommy/Sheep_if_grandparent_Monad/README.md

       in not (null grandkids)  -- if any grandkids exist

 ---------------------------------------------------------------------------------------------------------------------------------
--- Main part: user interaction
+-- Main part
 ---------------------------------------------------------------------------------------------------------------------------------
 main :: IO ()
 main = do
   putStrLn "Sheep family:"
   mapM_ print sheepFamily

-  putStrLn "\nEnter sheep ID to check if it is a grandparent:" input <- getLine let sid = read input :: Int if isGrandparent sid sheepFamily
+  putStrLn "\nPlease, write sheep ID:" input <- getLine let sheepmb = read input :: Int if isGrandparent sheepmb sheepFamily
-     then putStrLn "Yes!
-This sheep is a grandparent 🐑👴" else putStrLn "No, this sheep is not a grandparent."
+     then putStrLn "This sheep is a grandparent" else putStrLn "This sheep is not a grandparent."